-Before the match, the referee ascertains that all conditions (according to 1, 2 & 3), satisfy the requirements and those conditions are maintained during the game.
-He must not tolerate non-compliance in this respect.
+Before the match, the two referees ascertain that all conditions (according to 1, 2 & 3), satisfy the requirements and those conditions are maintained during the game.
+They must not tolerate non-compliance in this respect.

 Dangerous obstacles in the hall or a very slippery floor are reasons to cancel the game.